yogeshpowar/blog/README.md

 * [BE / ME Projects for Sale](JustLikeThat/meProjects) about market of grad or post-grad projects and solutions.
+* Are Schools ready for [online teaching](JustLikeThat/onlineTeaching)?
+Why are they even looking beyond Diksha (digital infrastructure for school education)?

 ## Old random blogs